 There are times when you just want to get rid of someone.
 Ok, maybe not.
-But since we had a bit of fun with the Bonjour (how did you do on the quiz?), you knew we had to cover saying Goodbye in French as well.
+But since we had a bit of fun with the “bonjour” and other greetings in French (how did you do on the quiz?), you knew we had to cover saying Goodbye in French as well.

 The problem with au revoir is that it implies that you are going to see the person again, when this may not always be the case.
 For example, if you are in a store and speaking to the shopkeeper.
 In these cases, you can instead end with a “Bonne journée”.